veexer/AskReddit-Shorts-Generator/README.md

 - [Pydub](https://github.com/jiaaro/pydub)
 - [dotenv](https://pypi.org/project/python-dotenv/)

+## 📦 Requirements

+- All Python dependencies are in `requirements.txt`:
+    ```sh
+    pip install -r requirements.txt
+    ```
+- You’ll also need [ffmpeg](https://ffmpeg.org/) and [ImageMagick](https://imagemagick.org/) installed and on your system PATH for MoviePy and text rendering.

+## 📂 Output

+- Generated videos and tags will appear in the output directory set in the script (default: `D:\autoedit\60\Reddit`).
+- You can change this path at the top of `Redditcontentlocal.py`.

+## 🛠️ Troubleshooting

+- **Font errors?** Make sure the font path in the script matches a font installed on your system.
+- **MoviePy/ImageMagick errors?** Double-check that both are installed and available in your system PATH.
+- **API errors?** Make sure your credentials are correct and not expired.
+- **Missing media files?** Use your own background videos/music or update the filenames in the script.

+If you get stuck, don’t panic—just open an issue or reach out!
+Even the best bots need a little help sometimes. 🤖

 ## 🏆 Why Use This Project?

 - **Automate your content pipeline** and never run out of TikTok ideas.
 - **Show off your Python chops** with a modular, well-documented codebase.
 - **Easily extend or hack** for your own wild content automation dreams.

+## 🤗 Contributing

+Pull requests, stars, and feedback are always welcome!
+Let’s make content automation even more fun together. 🚀

 ## 🙌 About the Author